Code-master2020/MPRAdecoder/example/code/readme.txt

 File parameters.py

-Please specify in this file next configurations before starting the analysis.
+Please specify in this file next configurations before starting the analysis:

 BC_length - length of barcodes (BCs) in your MPRA analysis ROI_length - length of regions of interest (ROIs) in your MPRA analysis